tommzn/go-straava/README.md

 This client is implemented for Strave API v3.

 # Authtication
-Strave used OAuth2 for their APIs.
+Strave uses OAuth2 for their APIs.
 This client uses [TokenSource](https://pkg.go.dev/golang.org/x/oauth2#TokenSource) from [oauth2](https://pkg.go.dev/golang.org/x/oauth2) for authentication.
 Have a look at [Getting Started with the Strava API](https://developers.strava.com/docs/getting-started/) to get details about how to authenticate your app to access the API.
 Base of OAuth2 authentication is [oauth2.Config](https://pkg.go.dev/golang.org/x/oauth2#Config) where you specifiy your client id, client secret and scopes.

 ## Helper
-There're to helper to create reuired token source.
+There're to helper to create required token source.
+Both methods expect a [oauth2.Config](https://pkg.go.dev/golang.org/x/oauth2#Config).
 ### TokenSourceFromAuthorizationCode
-This method uses Exchnage method on oauth2 config to access access and refresh token for an authorization code.
-You should persist your refresh token somewhere, because an authorization code an be used only once.
+This method uses [Exchange](https://pkg.go.dev/golang.org/x/oauth2#Config.Exchange) method on oauth2 config to get access and refresh token for an authorization code.
+You should persist your refresh token somewhere, because an authorization code can be used only once.
 ### TokenSourceFromRefreshToken
 If you already have a refresh token you can use this method to create a token source for it.